 The Future of AI Speaking in Accounting

 Demand for qualified AI speakers in accounting will intensify as adoption accelerates.
-The AICPA projects that 95% of firms will use AI tools by 2027, creating massive education needs.
+Industry observers expect the vast majority of firms to use AI tools within the next few years, creating massive education needs.
 Event organizers who develop relationships with credible experts now position themselves advantageously as speaker fees inevitably increase.

 Forward-thinking conferences already book AI speakers 18-24 months in advance.
-The 2024 Digital CPA Conference secured their 2026 keynote speaker at 2024 rates, saving an estimated $15,000 based on typical annual fee increases of 10-15% for in-demand experts.
+Securing speakers early can lock in current rates before typical annual fee increases for in-demand experts.

 Small state societies and regional associations should consider speaker partnerships where multiple organizations share costs for speaker tours.
-Five state societies booking the same speaker for consecutive dates can reduce individual costs by 40% while speakers benefit from efficient travel scheduling.
+Several state societies booking the same speaker for consecutive dates can significantly reduce individual costs while speakers benefit from efficient travel scheduling.

 Ready to book an AI speaker who truly understands accounting?
 Start by documenting specific learning objectives: Do attendees need strategic vision or tactical implementation guidance?
-Define your audience composition: 70% corporate accountants versus 70% public practitioners requires different speaker selection.
+Define your audience composition: corporate accountants versus public practitioners require different speaker selection.
 Then focus your search on speakers with proven accounting industry experience, verified client results, and the ability to translate complex AI concepts into Monday morning action items.